dasesteves/projeto/Scripts/Saunders Rep/README.md

 ## Description

-This folder contains scripts and data related to the project "Visualization of Single-Cell Transcriptomics of Zebrafish Pigment Cells".
+This folder contains scripts and data related to repetition of Saunders *et al*.
+(2023) initial pipeline using `monocle`

 ## Contents